 Skylark breaks its own record with 11 simultaneous charters

-In October 2021, Skylark Aviation Expert’s teams specialising in chartering aircraft for the MICE industry organised the travel of a group of almost 3,000 people to a corporate seminar in the Middle East.
-Aircraft charter solutions were implemented to ensure smooth and efficient transportation from all over France, Switzerland, and Belgium.
+During the month of October 2021, Skylark Aviation Expert’s teams specialized in aircraft charter for the MICE industry organized the travel of a group of nearly 3,000 people going to a corporate seminar organized in the Middle East.
+For this, aircraft rental solutions were implemented to ensure fast and efficient transportation from all over France, Switzerland and Belgium.

-The charterer was a company based in France that wanted to celebrate its commercial and financial performance by organising a large-scale event in Jerusalem.
-The participants were employees and partners from all over France and Europe.
+The charterer is a company based in France that wishes to celebrate its business performance and good financial results by organizing a large-scale event in Jerusalem.
+The participants are employees and partners located in France and Europe.

-As part of its activities as an aircraft charter broker, Skylark Aviation Expert’s teams were asked to build an air transport plan, including aircraft rental solutions with crew, maintenance, and insurance and all the services surrounding their operation.
-This is referred to as aircraft chartering.
+As part of its activities as an aircraft charter broker, Skylark Aviation Expert’s teams were mandated to develop an air transportation plan, including aircraft rental solutions with crew, maintenance and insurance and all the services surrounding their implementation.
+This is known as chartering.

-The project specifications provided for the transport of 2,600 people by special flights from Lyon Saint Exupéry, Bordeaux Mérignac, Marseille Provence, Nantes-Atlantique and Paris Roissy Charles de Gaulles (Paris CDG).
-Given the short duration of the stay and the extensive programme of the event, the organiser needed to ensure that the flights arrived at the same time.
-All groups had to land at their destination within two hours and then be transported by land to the main conference venue, where most of the festivities took place.
-For the return flights, the same requirement in terms of flight departure times was required.
+The specifications provided for the transportation of 2,600 people by special flight from Lyon Saint Exupéry, Bordeaux Mérignac, Marseille Provence, Nantes-Atlantique and Paris Roissy Charles de Gaulles (Paris CDG).
+Given the short duration of the stay and the richness of the event’s program, the organizer had to ensure that the flights arrived at the same time.
+Thus, within only two hours, all groups had to land at their destination before being transported by land to the main conference venue where the majority of the festivities took place.
+For return flights, the same requirement in terms of flight departure times was required.

-After examining the various eligible alternatives, our teams put into perspective their financial impact and the constraints in terms of passenger comfort that they imposed.
-The simplest solution was to plan flights with a stopover, but this would have resulted in an increase in the air transport budget and a significant deterioration in the travel experience.
-It was therefore decided to implement a specific security protocol for the airports concerned.
+After elaborating the different eligible alternatives, our teams put into perspective their financial impact and the constraints in terms of comfort they imposed on passengers.
+The simplest solution was to provide flights with a stopover, but this would have resulted in an increase in the air transport budget and a significant deterioration in the travel experience.
+It was therefore decided to implement a specific security protocol for the airports involved.

-Skylark Aviation Expert’s consultants, who specialise in the implementation of customised private flight solutions for businesses, had to take all these parameters into consideration.
-In addition, the constraints of the other parties involved had to be considered:
+Skylark Aviation Expert’s consultants, who specialize in setting up customized private flight solutions for companies, had to take all these parameters into account.
+In addition, the constraints of the other parties involved had to be taken into account:

 - capacity of the airport facilities,

-- line maintenance of aircraft during the stopover,
+- the line maintenance of the aircraft during the stopover,

-- timing and scheduling of flights by air traffic control,
+- timing and handling of flights by air traffic control,

-- health requirements for passengers and members of the organisation,
+- health requirements for passengers and members of the organization,

-- and, of course, the requirements of the client and the organising event agency.
+- and of course the expectations of the client and the event’s organizing agency.

-Many combinations were discussed with the charterer.
-They all involved a mix of passengers carried on private planes and tickets booked on existing scheduled services.
-Some of the options focused on on-board comfort (e.g., business class or seats with screens), while others emphasised reliability by using larger aircraft in smaller numbers.
-This limited the risk of operational hazards (problems in obtaining authorisations, departure or arrival slots, technical problems, etc.) although it reduced the flexibility in terms of organisation for the client, who was less capable of matching transport needs with the capacity of the private flights being deployed.
+A large number of combinations were proposed and presented to the charterer.
+They all included a mix of passengers carried on privatized aircraft and tickets booked on existing scheduled flights.
+Some options emphasized the quality of onboard comfort (business class or seats with screens, for example), while others emphasized reliability by using larger aircraft in smaller numbers.
+This reduced the risk of operational contingencies (problems obtaining clearances, departure or arrival slots, technical problems, etc.) but reduced the flexibility of the organization for the client, who could less easily match transportation needs with the capacity of the private flights deployed.

 THE IMPLEMENTATION OF THE PROJECT

-The result of the work performed by Skylark Aviation Expert’s charter brokers was a solution that allowed all passengers to be flown to the location, on direct flights, in the shortest possible time and under budget.
+The result of the work of Skylark Aviation Expert’s charter brokers was a solution that allowed all passengers to be flown directly to their destination in the shortest possible time and within budget.

 “A private jet rental solution… for almost 3,000 passengers.”

-The solution finally selected involved the rental of 11 large aircraft operated by several French, European and Israeli carriers.
-With a range of aircraft seating configuration from 171 to 376 seats, this offered the charter client unique scheduling flexibility to assign aircraft according to the evolution of the passenger list.
+The final solution was to lease 11 wide-body aircraft under charter from several French, European and Israeli airlines.
+With a range of aircraft capacities from 171 to 376 seats, this offered the charter client a unique flexibility to place aircraft according to the evolution of the passenger list.

-Up to a few days before departure, we were able to adjust flight capacities according to the number of registrations from each airport.
-97.4% of passengers had their departure airport wishes fulfilled, while the number of empty seats was ultimately limited to last-minute no-shows.
+Up to a few days before departure, we were able to adjust flight capacities according to the number of check-ins at each airport.
+97.4% of passengers had their departure airport wishes met, while the number of empty seats was ultimately limited to last-minute no-shows.

-To find out more about our corporate air charter solutions, click here.
+To learn more about our corporate air charter solutions, click here.